akuniutka/base-jpa-entity/README.md

 - HashSet and HashMap incorrectly work with the entities,
 - Hibernate may load data for lazy fields where not intended.

-The new superclass solves both of the problems.
+The new superclass solves both of these problems.

 # How to use